 🍽 Equipment

 No special equipment is needed, really.
 You'll use a saucepan to create the sugar and water-based syrup.
-And you'll probably want to use a wire rack to allow the grapes to try, although in a pinch you could use waxed or parchment paper on top of a baking sheet or even just your kitchen counter.
+And you'll probably want to use a wire rack to allow the grapes to try, although in a pinch you could use waxed or parchment paper on top of a baking sheet, or even just your kitchen counter.
 If you do that, you may need to roll the grapes halfway through the first drying stage, so they dry more thoroughly.

 🥡 Storage

-Candied grapes can be stored for several days in the refrigerator.
+Candied grapes can be stored for 2-3 days in the refrigerator.
 Just put them inside an airtight container, like a Tupperware or Rubbermaid container, or even Zip-Loc bags.
 The coating won't go bad or get gooey as long as the container is properly sealed, and they'll last as long as regular grapes do before they start to go bad.

 💭Top tip